HVAC contractors in

 Inspection Schedule

-Rough-in inspection before covering work, final inspection upon completion.
-24-48 hour notice required for inspections through Butte-Silver Bow Building Department.
+Initial rough-in inspection before concealment, final inspection upon completion.
+Gas connections require separate inspection by qualified inspector.
+Schedule inspections 24 hours in advance through Butte-Silver Bow Building Department.

 Insurance Minimums